scality/Zenko/docs/docsource/reference/apis/cloudserver/object_operations/copy_object.rst

-If both the ``x-amz-copy-source-if-none-match`` and ``x-amz-copy-source-if-modified-since`` headers are present in the request and evaluate as follows, S3 Connector returns the ``412 Precondition Failed`` response
+If both the ``x-amz-copy-source-if-none-match`` and ``x-amz-copy-source-if-modified-since`` headers are present in the request and evaluate as follows, Zenko returns the ``412 Precondition Failed`` response
 code:

 * ``x-amz-copy-source-if-none-match`` condition evaluates to false